cybersokari/allure-report-deployer/README.md

 ### ❓ FAQs

 #### Q1: Can I use this tool without Google Cloud Storage?
 - **A**: Yes, you can generate and share reports without using cloud storage.
-However, enabling `STORAGE_BUCKET` allows you back up results and history files.
+However, enabling `STORAGE_BUCKET` allows you to enable test report History and Retries.

 ---